Family Law on the Multistate Essay Exam: Highly Tested Topics and Tips

 - Marital vs. separate property: Marital property is property acquired during the marriage and is subject to division.
 Separate property includes (mnemonic = BIG): property acquired before the marriage, an inheritance, or a gift to one party.
 Most states do not count professional degrees earned during the marriage as marital property.
 Separate property is generally not subject to division.

 - Premarital agreement: A court will enforce a premarital agreement so long as it is voluntarily made, substantively fair, and if full disclosure of assets and obligations was made.
-A court will not, however, enforce a premarital agreement regarding child custody or support if it is not in the best interests of the child.
+A court will not, however, enforce a premarital agreement regarding child custody or support if it is not in the best interest of the child.

 Other Family Law issues